 On August 2, 2023, (the "AWMS Acquisition Date"), the Company acquired the remaining 70% of the issued and outstanding ownership and membership interests of AWMS, increasing its interest from 30% to 100% (the "AWMS Acquisition").
 The AWMS Acquisition was accounted for using the acquisition method of accounting and the fair value of the total purchase consideration transferred was \$16.8 million.
-The total purchase consideration transferred consists of cash consideration, equity consideration, deferred cash consideration, earn-out consideration ("AWMS earn-out liability"), and the payment of assumed liabilities.
-As of March 31, 2024 and December 31, 2023, the AWMS earn-out liability of \$1.1 million and \$1.1 million, is reported in Earn-out liability, at fair value, in the Condensed Consolidated Statement of Financial Position and Consolidated Statement of Financial Position, respectively.
-Since the AWMS earn-out liability meets the definition of a derivative, it is recorded at fair value as a derivative liability on the Condensed Consolidated Statement of Financial Position and measured at fair value at each reporting date in accordance with ASC 820, Fair Value Measurement, with changes in fair value to be recognized in Gain (loss) on earn-out liability in the Condensed Consolidated Statement of Operations and in Fair value of earn-out liability in the Condensed Consolidated Statement of Cash Flows in the period of change.
-See Note 3 (Business Combinations and Divestiture) for further information.
+The total purchase consideration transferred includes cash consideration, equity consideration, deferred cash consideration, earn-out consideration ("AWMS earn-out liability"), and the payment of assumed liabilities.
+As of June 30, 2024 and December 31, 2023, the AWMS earn-out liability of \$1.1 million and \$1.1 million is reported in Earn-out liability, at fair value, in the Condensed Consolidated Statement of Financial Position and Consolidated Statement of Financial Position and measured at fair value at each reporting date in accordance with ASC 820, Fair Value Measurement, with changes in fair value to be recognized in Gain (loss) on earn-out liability in the Condensed Consolidated Statement of Operations and in Fair value of earn-out liability in the Condensed Consolidated Statement of Cash Flows in the period of change.
+See Note 3 (Business Combinations and Divestitures) for further information.